Learning you have a high cancer risk gene mutation is hard enough. Here's how to tell your family they might be at risk too.

 Dr. Eric Jonasch is researching drug therapies for kidney cancer caused by von Hippel-Lindau (VHL) syndrome, a genetic disorder which causes tumors and cysts.

-In today’s socially technological world, it’s as easy as ‘sharing’ information with family and friends.
+In today’s socially technological world, tyhroid disease awareness is as easy as ‘sharing’ information with family and friends.